liz3/blog/_posts/2024-01-07-depression.md

 **But I've had this before and also have learned a lot how to deal with it and how to combat it so i'm confident its going to get better soon again, maybe a bit from Sertraline but mostly from experience and friends, having people knowing you have depressions and being there for you can make it so much easier**

-That`s it for now...Thanks for reading
+That's it for now...Thanks for reading